-For three-week Summer Session online courses (those starting May 31), your enrollment and payment must be received by May 5 in order for us to process your Cornell NetID.
-For six-week Summer Session online courses (those starting June 26), your enrollment and payment must be received by May 26 in order for us to process your Cornell NetID.
+For Winter Session online courses, your enrollment and payment must be received by November 30 in order for us to process your Cornell NetID.
+NetIDs for Winter Session will be assigned in early to mid December.

 If you have attended Cornell University Summer College, you already have a Cornell NetID and you will just need to reactivate it.
 Please contact the IT Service Desk at 607.255.5500.

 How much time will be involved in lectures?

 You should plan to spend at least 37.5 hours viewing lectures when taking an online course.
 Remember, this is an entire college semester offered in just a few weeks.

 How much time will be involved in homework?

 For each hour of online lecture, you should plan on two to three hours of homework.

 How do I get homework assignments, tests, etc.?